Olang, the winter boot with pivoting grip, built to increase traction on ice and snow.

 The story begins around 1895 with Wilfrid Marchand who manages his own baby bootie distribution company.
-In 1945, after 40 years of service with the most important Canadian wholesaler at the time, Wilfrid’s son, Paul-Émile, who had worked as designer and purchase manager for the enterprise, decides to found his own company.
-Paul-Émile’s territory soon spreads to cover all of Quebec, the French-speaking part of New Brunswick as well as Ontario, along the Ottawa River.
-In the beginning, he works from his house and garage, but in 1950, he builds the company’s head office and warehouse in Sainte Rose de Laval.
-His son Pierre joins the firm and they become the first father and son shoe-duo in this family.
+In 1945, after working for a major Canadian shoe wholesaler as a designer and purchase manager, Wilfrid’s son, Paul-Émile, decides to establish his own company.
+Using his 40 years of experience and in-depth knowledge of the shoe industry, Paul-Émile soon spreads his territory to cover all of Quebec, French-speaking New Brunswick as well as Ontario along the Ottawa River.
+Working out of his house and garage, the space is rapidly becoming too small and in 1950, with the expansion of the company, Paul-Émile commissions the construction of a head office and warehouse in Sainte-Rose of Laval.
+During that year, his son Pierre joins the company establishing the family’s first father and son shoe-duo.

-With Man and his World and 1967, Canada and Quebec open up to the world.
-This change also reflects upon the family business.
-Certain milestones had already been crossed with the purchase of products made in England and in the United States.
-Paul-Émile and Pierre visit Italy and France to expand their range of products.
-In the early 1970s, they begin what will become a stroke of genius… importing shoes made mainly in Spain.
-The initiative is crowned with success.
+With a Man and his World and Expo 67, Canada and Quebec open up to the world.
+This change is also reflected upon the family business.
+Certain milestones had already been crossed with the purchase of products in England and the United-States.
+Paul-Émile and Pierre decide to find new manufacturers in Italy and France to expand their range of products.
+In the early 1970s, they achieve a stroke of genius… importing shoes fabricated in Spain.
+The initiative is hugely successful.

-In 1974, a transition occurs.
-The founder dies on Labour Day and his grandson, Serge, joins the company, thus is created, the second shoe-duo.
-During the next 15 years, the business thrives in the golden age of Canadian shoe importers.
-Although Spain remains its main source, there are some incursions to Portugal, Mexico and Italy, which, will take on more and more importance.
-From 1977 to 1988, government policies aimed at protecting Canadian shoe manufacturers are equally beneficial for those importers who are already established; and the company continues to grow.
+In 1974, tragedy hits the family forcing a transition, Paul-Émile, the beloved founder dies on Labour Day and his grandson, Serge, joins the company, thus creating the second father and son shoe-duo.
+During the next 15 years, the business thrives during a golden age for Canadian shoe importers.
+Although Spain remains its main supplier source, there are some incursions in Portugal, Mexico and Italy, which will take on a more important role in years to come.
+From 1977 to 1988, government policies aimed at protecting Canadian shoe manufacturers are equally beneficial for importers who are already established; enabling the company continuous growth.

-At the end of the 1980s, the disappearance of quotas protecting Canadian shoe manufacturers has important repercussions.
-The entire industry must cope with the brutal change and adjustment is difficult for both manufacturers and importers.
-The family business cannot escape this phenomenon.
-A restructuration and downsizing policy is implemented until the end of the 1990s.
-Objectives are reviewed, as well as business procedures.
-Italy becomes the sole source for the family enterprise.
+At the end of the 1980s, the disappearance of quotas protecting Canadian shoe manufacturers has dire repercussions on the entire shoe industry.
+Companies must cope with these brutal changes, and adjustments are difficult both for manufacturers and importers.
+The family business cannot escape these difficulties.
+A restructuration and downsizing policy is implemented which lasted until the end of the 1990s.
+Objectives are reviewed, operating procedures are streamlined.
+It is during this period that company decides to purchase exclusively from Italy.

-With your bootie, shoe or boot purchases, you are now the ones contributing to the growth and success of this great family story, a family with special ties to the shoe industry.
-The Marchand family would like to say, “Thank you!”.
+With your bootie, shoe or boot purchase, you are now the ones contributing to the growth and success of this great family story, a family with special ties to the shoe industry.
+The Marchand family would like to say, “Thank you!”